Maneuvering measurement-coherence into measurement-entanglement: Measurement-coherence and measurement-entanglement

-\textit{\textbf{Measurement-coherence and measurement-entanglement.}}---In the resource theory of quantum coherence \cite{streltsov2017QuantumCoherenceResource}, quantum coherence of an operator is quantified with respect to a fixed orthonormal basis, which is referred to as the incoherent basis.
-The choice of an incoherent basis is contingent upon the experimental or physical constraints imposed on the system under consideration.
+In the resource theory of quantum coherence~\cite{streltsov2017QuantumCoherenceResource}, quantum coherence of an operator is quantified with respect to a fixed orthonormal basis, which is referred to as an incoherent basis.
+The choice of incoherent basis is contingent upon the experimental or physical constraints imposed on the system under consideration.
 We set an incoherent basis of a system $A$ and denote it as $\mathcal{I}_{A} = \{\ket{i}_{A}: i=0, \dots, d-1\}$, with respect to which quantum coherence is considered.
 An operator $O_{A}$ that is diagonal in the incoherent basis is referred to as incoherent.
 Any incoherent operator is a fixed point under the dephasing channel $\Delta_{A}(O_{A})= \sum_{i=0}^{d-1} \bra{i}O_{A}\ket{i}_{A} \ketbra{i}{i}_{A} = O_{A}$.
 Similarly, a quantum state $\rho_{A}$ is incoherent if $\Delta_{A}(\rho_{A})=\rho_{A}$.
-In this Letter, we consider constituent systems of dimension $d$ and assume that a quantum measurement for each system has $n$ outcomes, which can be described as a positive operator valued measure (POVM) given by $\mathcal{M}_{A}=\{M_{x} : \sum_{x=0}^{n-1} M_{x}=I_{A},M_{x}\ge 0\; \forall x=0, \ldots, n-1\}$, where $I_{A}$ is the identity operator.
-A quantum measurement $\mathcal{M}_{A}$ can be equivalently described by a quantum channel with classical outputs as
+Here, we consider constituent systems of dimension $d$ and assume that a quantum measurement for each system has $n$ outcomes, which can be described as a positive-operator-valued measure (POVM) given by $\mathcal{M}_{A}=\{M_{x} : \sum_{x=0}^{n-1} M_{x}=I_{A},M_{x}\ge 0\; \forall x=0, \ldots, n-1\}$, where $I_{A}$ is the identity operator.
+A quantum measurement $\mathcal{M}_{A}$ can be equivalently described by a quantum channel with classical outputs, as

-where $\rho_{A}$ is a quantum state and $A'$ denotes the output system \cite{watrous2018TTQI}.
+where $\rho_{A}$ is a quantum state and $A'$ denotes the output system~\cite{watrous2018TTQI}.
 The output of a quantum measurement is regarded as being classical implying that $\{\ketbra{x}{x}_{A'}:x=0,\dots, n-1\}$ is an incoherent basis for the system $A'$.
 A quantum measurement $\mathcal{M}_{A}$ is called an incoherent measurement if its POVM elements are incoherent, that is, $\Delta_{A}(M_{x})=M_{x}$ for all $x=0,\dots, n-1$.
-If a quantum measurement $\mathcal{M}_{A}$ is incoherent, the probability of an outcome is solely dependent on the incoherent information of input states, disregarding the coherent components \cite{theurer2019QuantifyingOperationsApplication,kdwu2021ExperimentalProgressQuantum}, as demonstrated by the following equation:
+If a quantum measurement $\mathcal{M}_{A}$ is incoherent, the probability of an outcome is solely dependent on the incoherent information of input states, disregarding the coherent components~\cite{theurer2019QuantifyingOperationsApplication,kdwu2021ExperimentalProgressQuantum}.
+We denote the set of incoherent measurements as $\imeas$.
+Measurement-coherence of a quantum measurement $\mathcal{M}_{A}$ is quantified by the relative entropy of measurement-coherence $C_{m}(\cdot)$, as defined in Ref.~\cite{hjkim2022RelationQuantumCoherence}: